 Submitted manuscripts must represent original material, and no version of the submission can be simultaneously submitted to any conference, journal, or any other publication.
 The journal encourages submissions which have not been previously published.
 JCS also publishes papers that are significant extensions of outstanding papers published elsewhere (see Prior Publication Policy).

-The journal discourages the submission of excessively long papers (longer than 50 pages in JCS format, including figures and references, but excluding appendices).
-Typical expected length is around 30-40 pages.
-Material above 50 pages should be included as an appendix.
+The journal discourages the submission of excessively long papers (longer than 45 pages in JCS format, including figures and references, but excluding appendices), and unnecessary digressions even in shorter papers.
+The restrictions is to motivate authors to bring out the essence of their papers more clearly, to make it easier for the reviewers and readers.
+Typical expected length is around 30 pages.
+Material above 45 pages should be included as an appendix.

 Submitted papers are evaluated by anonymous referees for originality, relevance, and presentation.
 All accepted papers receive at least three reviews.